copsTvFan/cops-episode-guide/episode-numbering.md

 not match the actual content because they were intended to be used with airing numbers, not production numbers.

+Another issue: should long episodes like "20 Years Caught on Tape" could as one episode (S20E05/CP-2037) or two separate episodes (S20E05/CP-2037 and S20E06/CP-2038)?
+They have two intros and two outros and look like standard episodes.

 All of this could have been avoided had `cops.com` maintained an episode guide.

 # Objectively numbering episodes from the first 20 seasons